-Some taxable persons who do not qualify for GST registration under the aggregate turnover criteria are required to mandatorily obtain GST registration, if they satisfy any of the following criteria:
+Some taxable persons who do not qualify for GST registration under the aggregate turnover criteria should mandatorily obtain GST registration if they satisfy any of the following criteria:

 Persons making any inter-state taxable supply

 Inter-state supply is supplying goods or services from one state to another.
-Hence, any taxable person who is involved in supplying goods or services to persons outside of the State, is required to mandatorily obtain GST registration.
+Hence, any taxable person who is involved in supplying goods or services to persons outside of the State should mandatorily obtain GST registration.

 Casual taxable persons making taxable supply

-Casual taxable person is a person who occasionally undertakes supply of goods and/or services and has no fixed place of business.
+A casual taxable person refers to a person who occasionally undertakes supply of goods and/or services and has no fixed place of business.
 An example of a casual taxable person would be a fireworks shops setup during Diwali festival time, selling fireworks temporarily.

-Persons who are required to pay tax under reverse charge
+Persons required to pay tax under reverse charge

 Under GST, for most goods and/or services, the liability for payment of tax rests with the supplier.
-However, in some cases, the liability to pay tax (GST) would rests with the recipient of the goods or services, instead of the the supplier.
+However, in some cases, the liability to pay tax (GST) would rest with the recipient of the goods or services, instead of the supplier.
 Such transactions are called reverse charge.
-Hence, any person (recipient of goods or service) who is required to pay tax under reverse charge must mandatorily obtain GST registration.
+Hence, any person (recipient of goods or service) required to pay tax under reverse charge must mandatorily obtain GST registration.

 Non-resident taxable persons making taxable supply

-Non-resident taxable person is any person who occasionally supplies goods or services to recipients in India, but who has no fixed place of business or residence in India.
-All non-resident taxable persons are mandatorily required to obtain GST registration, irrespective of aggregate turnover criteria.
+A non-resident taxable person refers to any person who occasionally supplies goods or services to recipients in India with no fixed place of business or residence in India.
+All non-resident taxable persons engaged in the supply of goods and services should mandatorily obtain GST registration, irrespective of aggregate turnover criteria.

 According to Section 51 of the GST Act, the Government may mandate a department or establishment of the Central Government or State Government or local authority or Governmental agencies or a category of persons to deduct tax at the rate of 1% from the payment made or credited to the supplier, where the total value under a contract, exceeds Rs.2.5 lakhs.
-Such persons are required to mandatorily obtain GST registration and are referred to as “deductor”.
+Such persons should mandatorily obtain GST registration and thus referred to as “deductor”.

-Persons who make taxable supply of goods or services on behalf of other other persons
+Persons who make taxable supply of goods or services on behalf of other persons

-Any person who makes a taxable supply of goods or services on behalf of other persons would include agents, brokers, dealers, etc., Such persons are required to mandatorily obtain GST registration.
+Any person who makes a taxable supply of goods or services on behalf of other persons would include agents, brokers, dealers, etc., Such persons should mandatorily obtain GST registration.

 Input Service Distributor